Teenage Mutant Ninja Turtles Shell Shock: History

 On July 25, 2011, the Park Thoughts podcast interviewed the marketing director of Nickelodeon Universe, and confirmed that a new major attraction was in the works for the 2012 season.
 On January 20, 2012, Nickelodeon Universe announced Teenage Mutant Ninja Turtles Shell Shock for the 2012 season, and was expected to open in March 2012.
 The attraction replaced Tak Attack, which closed on November 14, 2011.

-On March 16, 2012, around 1:00 pm, the ride malfunctioned, causing it to freeze in the air.
-The ride held 12 people, all of which were okay.
-It took ride developers about 15–20 minutes until they were able unfreeze the ride, bringing all passengers safely down.
-The ride passengers included four children and 8 adults.
-The ride continued to occasionally freeze in air throughout the first week of operation.

-On March 16, 2012, at around 2:30 pm, the ride froze in operation, taking ride operators over 10 minutes to get passengers down.
-The ride at that time was holding 11 passengers (two children and 9 adults).
-The ride was then closed and re-opened two hours later.

-On March 17, 2012, the attraction officially opened several months before the premiere of the television series that it's themed to.
+On March 17, 2012, the attraction officially opened several months before the premiere of the television series that it is based upon.
 Nickelodeon Universe hosted a Be A Part of Turtles History at Nickelodeon Universe! event to conduct the Guinness World Record for the Largest Gathering of Ninja Turtles.
 The record was broken on March 17, 2012, with 836 people dressed up as Ninja Turtles in front of the ride.
 The previous record for the largest gathering of Ninja Turtles was set at Rutgers University in 2008 with 786 people.